media-admin/macoffice/cms/wp-content/plugins/simple-history/readme.txt

    A simple way to see any uncommon activity, for example an increased number of logins or similar.

 ## Changelog

+### 4.7.1 (October 2023)

+- Fix: Only context table was cleared when clearing the database.
+Now also the events table is cleared.
+- Add function `AddOns_Licences::get_plugin()`.
+- Misc internal code cleanup and improvements.

 ### 4.7.0 (October 2023)